fbpx

 Bologna Accommodations – Country to City

 B&B Country Guest House – Start your country city tour in the heartland of Bologna.
 Check in to our country B&B guest house set in the rolling green hills of Bologna.
-Gentle mountains, verdant vineyards, and a brimming garden with organic vegetables and fruits, surround the property – there’s even a lake, while the cantina and wine cellar are steps from the main property.
+Gentle mountains, verdant vineyards, and a brimming garden with organic vegetables and fruits surround the property – there’s even a lake, while the cantina and wine cellar are steps from the main property.
 This charming eco-friendly property offers all the modern conveniences while the silence of mother nature soothes the soul.
 Rooms include comfortable bedding with Italian linens and ensuite private baths.
-Daily breakfast is served in the dining area and includes hot and cold cereals, fruits, artisan bread, eggs, cakes, breads, assorted savory pies, cakes, cookies, jams, caffe, cappuccinos and tea.
+Daily breakfast is served in the dining area and includes hot and cold cereals, fruits, artisan bread, eggs, cakes, bread, cakes, cookies, jams, caffe, cappuccino and tea.

-4 Star Boutique – Our 4-Star deluxe property is privately owned and simply luxurious.
+4-Star Boutique – Our 4-Star deluxe property is privately owned and simply luxurious.
 This charming 4-Star is just by the Piazza and offers all modern conveniences steps away from the main sites and monuments.
-Rooms are furnished with Italian bed linens, furniture and art.
-Each room has large windows, mini bar, air conditioning, satellite TV, safe, and complimentary internet, and a dining room with a full breakfast including hot and cold cereals, fruits, artisan bread, eggs, cakes, breads, assorted savory pies, cakes, cookies, jams, caffe, cappuccinos and tea.
+Rooms are furnished with Italian bed linens, furniture, and art.
+Each room has large windows, a minibar, air conditioning, satellite TV, a safe, and complimentary internet, and a dining room with a full breakfast including hot and cold cereals, fruits, artisan bread, eggs, cakes, bread, assorted savory pies, cakes, cookies, jams, caffe, cappuccino, and tea.
 Special requests are accommodated upon request.
-The property also offers a sitting room and bar with full-service drinks, tea and snacks.
+The property also offers a sitting room and bar with a full-service bar and afternoon tea.

 Itinerary: 6 Days, 5 Nights

-• Arrive & pick up and transfer to the B&B in the hills countryside of Bologna.
+• Arrive and pick up and transfer to the B&B in the hills countryside of Bologna.

-• Check in & welcome Prosecco, meet your hosts and review your cooking program.
+• Check-in & welcome Prosecco, meet your hosts.

 • Cooking Class 1 and dinner follows.
 Everyone enjoys the foods that were prepared in class.